David-TheAnalyst/IBM-Employee-Attrition-Analysis-A-SQL-Data-Insight-Project/README.md

 ## **My Approach:**

-Precise Data Acquisition & Transformation: I meticulously cleaned, validated, and structured the raw, heterogeneous data directly within the database environment.
+I meticulously cleaned, validated, and structured the raw, heterogeneous data directly within the database environment.
 This involved identifying and rectifying inconsistencies, managing missing values, and establishing clear relational structures essential for accurate analysis.

-In-Depth Exploratory Data Analysis: I utilized a suite of SQL's powerful aggregate functions (e.g., AVG, COUNT), grouping capabilities (GROUP BY), and filtering clauses (WHERE) to uncover hidden patterns and trends across numerous key dimensions, including JobLevel, Gender, MonthlyIncome, and YearsSinceLastPromotion.
+I utilized a suite of SQL's powerful aggregate functions (e.g., AVG, COUNT), grouping capabilities (GROUP BY), and filtering clauses (WHERE) to uncover hidden patterns and trends across numerous key dimensions, including JobLevel, Gender, MonthlyIncome, and YearsSinceLastPromotion.

-Hypothesis Testing through Complex Queries: I formulated and directly validated critical business hypotheses through the construction of complex, multi-layered SQL queries.
+I formulated and directly validated critical business hypotheses through the construction of complex, multi-layered SQL queries.
 This iterative process allowed for rapid testing of assumptions and the extraction of deeper, more nuanced insights into attrition drivers.

+You can explore the code to understand the precise logic and methodology behind these insights [Here](Link).

 ## **Key Insights:**